junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I'm glad it would mean Earth can be safe," Cas answers quietly, "that you can be safe."

 They un-save the planet and watch Phaeton explode.
+The force is so strong that the comets flying too close to its core get pushed far out of the way.
+Dust and rocks scatter in the space, finding their own orbits to fly around the Sun.
+The asteroid belt starts taking its form.
+Even the Sun looks a degree dimmer losing a planet and all the potential lives that could have been there from its system.

 Dean thinks it's only right to hold and squeeze Cas's hand at moment like this, so that's exactly what he does.
 Cas squeezes back thankfully.

 "In the Greek mythology, Phaeton is the son of Helios, driving the chariot too unstably, burning and freezing the Earth, so Zeus kills him," Cas tells him, as the fragments of Phaeton fill in the gaps between Mars and Jupiter.